5 Rules of Sexting that Beginners Need to Know (+ Examples)

 Also, keep an eye on autocorrect.
 Something sexy can quickly turn into something strange when your smartphone plays dumb.
-So re-reading your texts and being confident in what you're sending is crucial!
+So re-reading your texts and being confident in what you're sending is pretty important!
 You don’t want to innocently be talking about someone's dimples and your phone changes it to nipples!

 V. Enjoy the ride!

 Not sure how to start a sext?
-“I can’t stop thinking about you” is a great opener because it allows for conversation to develop naturally.
+Sliding into your partner’s DMs with a simple “I can’t stop thinking about you” will allow for conversation to develop naturally.